Pension tax

 2. You must have been a member of a UK-registered pension scheme (this does not include the state pension) in each of the tax years from which you wish to carry forward.

-Your contributions may also be restricted if you’re affected by the Tapered Annual Allowance or Money Purchase Annual Allowance.
-For more information, visit The MoneyHelper website
+Your contributions may also be restricted if you’re affected by the Tapered Annual Allowance.

-You can use the pension annual allowance calculator on the government’s website to see how much you can carry forward, or check if you have an annual allowance tax charge.
+You can use the pension annual allowance calculator on the government’s website to see how much you can carry forward or check if you have an annual allowance tax charge.

 Pension lifetime allowance